Generalization of Wigner Time Delay to Sub-Unitary Scattering Systems

 Despite the fact that standard theory of wave-chaotic scattering deals with perfectly flux-preserving systems, in any actual realisation such systems are inevitably imperfect, hence absorbing, and theory needs to take this aspect into account \cite{FyoSavSomRev05}.
 Interestingly, studying scattering characteristics in a system with weak uniform (i.e. spatially homogeneous) losses may even provide a possibility to extract time delays characterizing idealized system without losses.
 This idea has been experimentally realized already in \cite{Doron90} which treated the effect of sub-unitary scattering by means of the unitary deficit of the $S$-matrix.
-In this case one defines the $Q$-matrix through $S^{\dagger} S=1-(\gamma \Delta/2\pi) Q$, where $\gamma$ is the dimensionless `absorption rate' and $\Delta$ is the mean spacing between modes of the closed system.
-However, this version of time delay is always real and positive, and its definition is valid only in the limit of low loss.
+In this case consider the $Q$-matrix defined through the relation $S^{\dagger} S=1-(\gamma \Delta/2\pi) Q_{UD}$, where $\gamma$ is the dimensionless `absorption rate' and $\Delta$ is the mean spacing between modes of the closed system.
+In the limit of vanishing absorption rate $\gamma\to 0$ such $Q_{UD}$ can be shown to coincide with the Wigner-Smith time delay matrix for a lossless system, but formally one can extend this as a definition of $Q$ for any $\gamma>0$.
+Note that this version of time delay is always real and positive.
 Various statistical aspects of time delays in such and related settings were addressed theoretically in \cite{BeeBrouwer01,Fyodorov03,SavSomm03,Grabsch20}.